 The AXA Group has a long history of adhering to and promoting strong professional ethics and is committed to conducting its business according to the highest standards of honesty and fairness.
-This commitment to observing such ethical standards is designed not only to ensure compliance with applicable laws and regulations in the various jurisdictions where AXA operates but also to earning and keeping the continued trust of its clients, shareholders, personnel and business partners.
+This commitment to observing such ethical standards is designed not only to ensure compliance with applicable laws and regulations in the various jurisdictions where AXA operates but also to earning and keeping the continued trust of its clients, shareholders, personnel, and business partners.
 AXA believes that its success and reputation is not only dependant on the quality of its products and the services provided to its clients, but also on the way it does business.
 This includes a strong commitment to human rights and therefore, itwelcomes the transparency promoted by the MSA.

 The Companies are major purchasers of products and services for the purpose of their internal operations.
-Their supply chains are the networks of third party entities directly or indirectly supporting their organisations in the production, distribution and ongoing communication of their products and services to the end customer.
+Their supply chains are the networks of third-party entities directly or indirectly supporting their organisations in the production, distribution and ongoing communication of their products and services to the end customer.

 The AXA Group is committed to respecting internationally recognized human rights principles as defined by the United Nations Universal Declaration of Human Rights, the core standards of the International Labour Organisation and the Guiding Principles for the implementation of the United Nations “Protect, Respect and Remedy” Framework (Ruggie Principles).
-The AXA Group is also committed to applying international general and sector-specific standards such as the UN Principles for Responsible Investment, the UN Principles for Sustainable Insurance and the UN Global Compact (“UN GC”).
+The AXA Group is also committed to applying international general and sector-specific standards such as the UN Principles for Responsible Investment, the UN Principles for Sustainable Insurance, and the UN Global Compact (“UN GC”).
 Since 2003, AXA adheres to the UN GC and has formally committed to promoting its ten guiding principles, including those on human rights (such as avoiding complicity in human rights abuses and supporting and respecting the protection of internationally proclaimed human rights) and labour standards (such as supporting the elimination of all forms of forced and compulsory labour and the effective abolition of child labour).

 In addition, the AXA Group has put in place policies to support its commitment to ethical business practices across the organisation.
 These include:

-In addition, the Companies also adhere to the AXA UK Whistleblowing Policy, which details how employees can raise concerns where they believe there may be wrong-doing or improper conduct by senior managers, other employees, suppliers or contractors.
-This policy is overseen by the AXA UK Whistleblowers’ Champion, Peter Hazell, Non-Executive Director and UK Audit Committee Chairman of AXA UK.
+In addition, the Companies also adhere to the AXA UK Whistleblowing Policy, which details how employees can raise concerns where they believe there may be wrong-doing or improper conduct by senior managers, other employees, suppliers, or contractors.
+This policy is overseen by the AXA UK Whistleblowers’ Champion, Kari Hale, Non-Executive Director, and UK Audit Committee Chairman of AXA UK.

 The Companies ensure that they work with suppliers that meet the AXA standards with respect to ethics and corporate responsibility through a clearly documented process for supplier selection and contracting.